yup-VARUN/GBA_Final/Mechazilla/Game_Kinematics.md

 But before anything, let's have **Axis Reference**:
 - X-axis is along the horizontal(right positive).
 - Y-axis is along the vertial(upwards positive).
-- Origin is in the middle of the screen.
+- Origin in calculations is the center of the screen.
+- But ( $X,Y$ ) have to mapped on pixels:
+  - Pixelwise origin(0,0) is top left of the screen.

 Dynamics equations for each parameter(each parameter HAVE to be updated, write logic for each!)